The Western Edge

 As Sam stood in disbelief watching the woman give chest compressions, the supervisor softly nudged Sam, tears in the manager’s eyes now, too.

-“Please,” the supervisor said, encouraging Sam to keep working.
+“Please,” the supervisor said, encouraging Sam to keep sorting packages.
 Eventually, paramedics showed up and the section of the warehouse where the man lay was closed off.

 The death, reported for the first time by The Western Edge, has left employees at the facility in shock and concerned about their own safety.
 Several workers said they found their bosses’ response too callous; they seemed more concerned with keeping packages moving than with an employee dying in front of them.